ethereum/sharding/docs/doc.md

 `fetch_and_verify_collation(c)` involves fetching the full data of `c` (including witnesses) from the shard network, and verifying it.
 The above algorithm is equivalent to "pick the longest valid chain, check validity as far as possible, and if you find it's invalid then switch to the next-highest-scoring valid chain you know about".
 The algorithm should only stop when the validator runs out of time and it is time to create the collation.
 Every execution of `fetch_and_verify_collation` should also return a "write set" (see stateless client section above).
 Save all of these write sets, and combine them together; this is the `recent_trie_nodes_db`.

-We then define `UPDATE_WITNESS(tx, recent_trie_nodes_db)`.
+We can now define `UPDATE_WITNESS(tx, recent_trie_nodes_db)`.
 While running `GUESS_HEAD`, a node will have received some transactions.
 When it comes time to (attempt to) include a transaction into a collation, this algorithm will need to be run on the transaction first.
 Suppose that the transaction has an access list `[A1 ...
 An]`, and a witness `W`.
 For each `Ai`, use the current state tree root and get the Merkle branch for `Ai`, using the union of `recent_trie_nodes_db` and `W` as a database.
 If the original `W` was correct, and the transaction was sent not before the time that the client checked back to, then getting this Merkle branch will always succeed.
 After including the transaction into a collation, the "write set" from the state change should then also be added into the `recent_trie_nodes_db`.

-For illustration, here is full pseudocode for a possible transaction-gathering part of `CREATE_COLLATION`:
+Next, we have `CREATE_COLLATION`.
+For illustration, here is full pseudocode for a possible transaction-gathering part of this method.

 ```python
 # Sort by descending order of gasprice